 - 1 tbsp. fresh lemon juice

-- Combine blueberries, sugar, and lemon juice in a saucepan over medium heat.
+- Combine blueberries, maple syrup, and lemon juice in a saucepan over medium heat.

 - Stir until combined.